NLeSC/spot/README_SQL.md

 # Server

-spot server connects to a database
+spot server connects to a database using a connection string, can be 'localhost'.
-TODO: spot-server needs connection string and looks for a metadata table

 ## With metadata

-TODO: read metadata table
-spot-server reads metadata table, constructs Datasets object
+it parses a session file for the available Datasets.

 ## Without metadata

 spot-server scans all tables and constructs Datasets object
 TODO: create table scanner ie '\d' command

-## Create metadata

-### Metadata table

-table name: spot_meta_data
-name: text
-description: text
-facets: JSON

-TODO: create metadata table
-TODO: populate metadata table from a saved session
-TODO: update metadata table using a saved session

-### Data import tool
+## Data import tool

 Commandline tool to insert a dataset in the database.